 For better framing & panoramas

 Probably one of the best use cases for tripods is shooting any kind of video.
-There is nothing worse than shaky shots that prevent you from concentrating on anything that is being shown and said in a video.
-If you opt for a lighter phone tripod, it can not only be used for shooting timelapse videos but used for vlogging on the go and much more.
+There is nothing worse than shaky, barely watchable clips.
+But if you opt for a lighter phone tripod, you can use it for filming timelapse videos and vlogging on the go, among other things.

-As previously mentioned, there are different types of phone tripods that suit different needs.
-We will look at the three most common ones, explain what they are best for and recommend some of the best we’ve found from each type.
+As previously mentioned, different types of phone tripods suit different needs.
+We will look at the three most common ones and recommend the best we’ve found from each type.